Overcoming Common Flaws in the Evaluation of Selective Classification Systems: Refined Task Formulation

-\textbf{NLL / Brier Score:} Proper scoring rules such as the Negative-Log-Likelihood and the Brier Score evaluate a general meaningfulness of scores based on the softmax-output of the classifier \citep{ovadia2019can}.
+\textbf{NLL / Brier Score:} Importantly, proper scoring rules such as the Negative-Log-Likelihood and the Brier Score are technically not multi-threshold metrics.
+Yet, we include them here as they also aim for a holistic performance assessment, i.e.\ assessment beyond individual working points, by evaluating a general meaningfulness of scores based on the softmax-output of the classifier \citep{ovadia2019can}.
 Thereby, they jointly assess ranking and calibration of scores, which dilutes the focus on ranking quality in the context of SC \citep{jaeger2022call}.
 In our formulation, the calibration aspect in these metrics breaks the required monotonicity w.r.t SC evaluation (R2).
-Further, they are not applicable to CSFs beyond those that are directly based on the classifier output (R4). \textbf{AUROC$_\text{f}$:} The "failure version" of the standard AUROC assesses the correctness of predictions with a binary failure label.
+Further, they are not applicable to CSFs beyond those that are directly based on the classifier output (R4). \textbf{AUROC$_\text{f}$:} The "failure version" of the standard AUROC assesses the correctness of predictions with a binary failure label \citep{jaeger2022call}.
 Based on the AUROC, it provides an intuitive ranking quality assessment.
 However, it ignores the underlying classifier performance (R1, R2), and is restricted to binary error functions (R5). \textbf{OC-AUC:} \citet{kivlichan2021measuring} introduce the Oracle-Model Collaborative AUC, where first a fixed threshold is applied on the confidence scores, above which error values are set to zero.
 Then, the \AUROCf (or the Average Precision) are evaluated.
 This metric is also reported in \citep{dehghani2023scaling, tran2022plex}, with a review fraction of 0.5\%.
 OC-AUC is subject to the same pitfalls as \AUROCf (R1, R2, R5). \textbf{AUROC-AURC:} \citet{pugnana2023auc} propose the AUROC-AURC where the Selective Risk is defined as the classification (not failure) AUROC computed over the set of accepted predictions.
 However, it is only applicable to binary classification models with binary error functions (R5).
-Further, in employing Selective Risk it inherits the pitfalls described for \AURC regarding monotonicity (R2) and ranking interpretability (R3). \textbf{NAURC:} \citet{cattelan2023fix} propose the NAURC, a min-max scaled version of the \eAURC, and claim that this modification eliminates its lack of interpretability.
+Further, in employing Selective Risk it inherits the pitfalls described for \AURC regarding monotonicity (R2) and ranking interpretability (R3). \textbf{NAURC:} \citet{cattelan2023fix} propose the Normalized-\AURC, a min-max scaled version of the \eAURC, and claim that this modification eliminates its lack of interpretability.
 However, given the linear relationship with the \AURC, it does not fulfill the requirements R2 and R3. \textbf{F1-AUC:} \citet{malinin2020uncertainty, malinin2021shifts} introduce the notion of Error-Retention Curves, which corresponds to that of Generalized Risk Coverage Curves.
 However, in \citet{malinin2021shifts} the authors propose an F1-AUC metric which is only applicable to binary error functions (R5) and breaks monotonicity (R2), as it decreases with increasing accuracy for accuracy values above $\approx 0.56$ (see Appendix~\ref{sec:f1-auc} for a detailed explanation.) \textbf{ARC:} Accuracy-Rejection-Curves \citep{nadeem2009accuracy, ashukha2020pitfalls, condessa2017performance} and the associated AUC directly correspond to the \AURC and are therefore subject to the same pitfalls (R2, R3).